 Maximum sound level.
-This metric, denoted as L{max}, is the highest sound level 9 measured (using time integration of either 1/8 second or 1 second) during a noise event.
-10 to the type of aircraft, airspeed, and power setting.
-15
+This metric, denoted as Lmax, is the highest sound level measured (using time integration of either 1/8 second or 1 second) during a noise event.
+For a listener observing an aircraft overflight, the noise level starts at the ambient or background noise level, rises to the maximum level as the aircraft flies closest to the observer, and returns to the background level as the aircraft recedes into the distance.
+Lmax decreases as altitude or distance from the observer increases and varies according to the type of aircraft, airspeed, and power setting.